lpolish/v0-dark-mode-extension/PRIVACY.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy, please contact us at hello@luispulido.com.

 Last updated: September 2024